Snoring and Sleep Apnea: Notes for a Partner

 Your partner’s treatment may involve making changes to certain life habits.
 You can help your partner make and stick with these changes.
 For example:

 Support and even join your partner’s exercise program.

 Be supportive if your partner gets CPAP (continuous positive airway pressure).
 He or she may feel self-conscious at first.
 Remind your partner to expect adjustments to CPAP before it feels just right.

 Consider joining a snoring and sleep apnea support group.

-You can give the doctor the best account of your partner’s nighttime breathing and snoring patterns.
-Try to go along to doctor’s appointments.
-If you can’t go, write notes for your partner to give to the doctor.
+You can give the healthcare provider the best account of your partner’s nighttime breathing and snoring patterns.
+Try to go along to healthcare provider’s appointments.
+If you can’t go, write notes for your partner to give to the healthcare provider.
 Describe your partner’s snoring and sleep breathing patterns in detail.

 Until treatment takes care of your partner’s snoring:

 Try to go to bed first.
 It may help if you’re already asleep when your partner starts to snore.